What You Can Do

 - Make a rule not to buy fresh produce that has been pre-packaged and never place them in a plastic bag, they can go straight in your trolley or basket.

-- Find a local co-op or food store that sells non-perishable items such as rice and lentils in bulk and take your own containers, otherwise buy in bulk and distribute it amongst your friends and family.
+- Find a local co-op or bulk food store that sells non-perishable items such as rice and lentils in bulk and take your own containers, otherwise buy in bulk and distribute it amongst your friends and family.
 See our Bulk Food Directory.

 - Make food from scratch and freeze excess rather than buying packaged meals.